statichunt/statichunt/content/landing-pages/product-submit.md

     identifier: "tool"
     description: "Submit your tool to be listed in our collection."

-  - name: "Submit Site"
+  - name: "Submit Website"
     identifier: "example"
-    description: "Submit your example to be listed in our collection."
+    description: "Submit your site to be listed in our collection."

 faqs:
   enable: true